House of Tudor: Edward VI

-Duke of Somerset's England
+England under Lord Somerset

-Although Henry had specified a group of men to act as regents during Edward's minority, Edward Seymour, Edward's uncle, quickly seized complete control and created himself Duke of Somerset on 15 February 1547.
+Although Henry had specified a group of men to act as regents during Edward's minority, Edward Seymour, the young king's uncle, quickly seized control and created himself Duke of Somerset on 15 February 1547.
 His domination of the Privy Council, the king's most senior body of advisers, was unchallenged.
-Somerset aimed to unite England and Scotland by marrying Edward to the young Mary, Queen of Scots, and aimed to forcibly impose the English Reformation on the Church of Scotland.
-Somerset led a large and well equipped army to Scotland, where he and the Scottish regent James Hamilton, 2nd Earl of Arran, commanded their armies at the Battle of Pinkie Cleugh on 10 September 1547.
-The English won the battle, and after this Queen Mary of Scotland was smuggled to France, where she was betrothed to the Dauphin, the future King Francis II of France.
-Despite Somerset's disappointment that no Scottish marriage would take place, his victory at Pinkie Cleugh made his position appear unassailable.
+Somerset aimed to unite England and Scotland by marrying Edward to his cousin, the young Mary, Queen of Scots, and aimed to forcibly impose the English Reformation on the Church of Scotland.
+Somerset led a large and well equipped army to Scotland, where he and the Scottish regent James Hamilton, 2nd Earl of Arran, commanded their armies at the Battle of Pinkie on 10 September 1547.
+The English won the battle, and after this Queen Mary was smuggled to France, where she was betrothed to the Dauphin, the future King Francis II of France.
+Despite Somerset's disappointment that no Scottish marriage would take place, his victory at Pinkie made his position appear unassailable.

 Edward VI was taught that he had to lead religious reform.
 In 1549, the Crown ordered the publication of the Book of Common Prayer, containing the forms of worship for daily and Sunday church services.
 The controversial new book was not welcomed by either reformers or Catholic conservatives; it was especially condemned in Devon and Cornwall, where traditional Catholic loyalty was at its strongest.
 In Cornwall at the time, many of the people could only speak the Cornish language, so the uniform English Bibles and church services were not understood by many.
 This caused the Prayer Book Rebellion, in which groups of Cornish non-conformists gathered round the mayor.
 The rebellion worried Somerset, now Lord Protector, and he sent an army to impose a military solution to the rebellion.
 The rebellion hardened the Crown against Catholics.
-Fear of Catholicism focused on Edward's elder sister, Mary, who was a pious and devout Catholic.
+Fear of Catholicism focused on Edward's elder half-sister, Mary, who was a pious and devout Catholic.
 Although called before the Privy Council several times to renounce her faith and stop hearing the Catholic Mass, she refused.
-Edward had a good relationship with his sister Elizabeth, who was a Protestant, albeit a moderate one, but this was strained when Elizabeth was accused of having an affair with the Duke of Somerset's brother, Thomas Seymour, 1st Baron Seymour of Sudeley, the husband of Henry's last wife Catherine Parr.
-Elizabeth was interviewed by one of Edward's advisers, and she was eventually found not to be guilty, despite forced confessions from her servants Catherine Ashley and Thomas Parry.
-Thomas Seymour was arrested and beheaded on 20 March 1549.
+Edward had a good relationship with his sister Elizabeth, who was a Protestant, albeit a moderate one, but this was strained when Elizabeth was accused of having an affair with the Duke of Somerset's brother, Thomas Seymour, 1st Baron Seymour of Sudeley, who had married Henry VIII's widow, Catherine Parr.
+Seymour had invaded Edward's apartments and had killed his dog in a scheme to forcefully gain control over him.

+Elizabeth was interviewed by one of Edward's advisers, and she was eventually found not to be guilty, despite forced confessions from her servants Kat Ashley and Sir Thomas Parry.
+Thomas Seymour was beheaded on 20 March 1549.